-Working in Higher Ed comes with a lot of perks (when learning is valued, upgrading is easier).
-I've posted previously about developing my leadership and coaching skills and how that really let my interface and front-end design skills grow stale in the trade-off.
+Working in Higher Education comes with a lot of perks (when learning is valued, upgrading is easier).
+I’ve posted previously about developing my leadership and coaching skills and how that really let my interface and front-end design skills grow stale in the trade-off.

 Retooling is necessary in any industry, but is incredibly amplified when working in the digital space.
 Gone are the days of a solo web developer (or “full-stack”, as the cool kids say…) handling all tasks in a project, at least with any quality.
 I can usually get by year-after-year by reading industry news and following small tool developments, but when I poked my head up this Fall to see where digital was headed, I was gobsmacked.
 I had a tonne of upgrading to do.